Californians asked to cut power use as extreme heat approaches

 The extreme conditions are the latest sign of the impact of climate change in the U.S. West, where wildfires and severe drought have emerged as a growing threat.
 As spells of excessive heat become more frequent, the strain on power and water utilities will become more acute, scientists say.

+On Wednesday, the California grid operator projected power demand would peak at 44,919 megawatts (MW), the highest since September 2020 when usage hit 47,236 MW.
+One megawatt can power around 1,000 U.S. homes on a typical day, but only about half that on a hot summer day.

+As a result, power prices during the day in Southern California and in Washington state could climb to their highest points since September 2021.

-The heat is also raising the risk of wildfires.
+The heat on Wednesday is also raising the risk of wildfires.
 The Wishon Fire, a 350-acre blaze in the Sequoia National Forest, was 35% contained.
 (Graphic: https://tmsnrt.rs/3T9z9BB)

-In the Northern California coastal community of Eureka for instance, a high of 110F (43C) was expected on Wednesday while farther north residents in Electric City, Washington, will see 105F, the National Weather Service said.
+In Big Bar, an unincorporated area of Northern California for instance, temperatures could reach 110F (43C) on Wednesday while farther north residents in Electric City, Washington, could see 105F, the National Weather Service said.

 U.S. spares Western states from Colorado River water cuts - for now